 How do you make sweet potato pie

 A friend told me that one of her friends was looking for people’s favorite sweet potato pie recipe, and asked if I could share mine.
-The problem for me is that sweet potato pie is one of those things I learned how to make my helping one of my great-grandmothers and one thing all three of them had in common is that measuring cups were at best guidelines.
+The problem for me is that sweet potato pie is one of those things I learned how to make by helping one of my great-grandmothers and one thing all three of my great-grandmothers had in common is that measuring cups were at best guidelines.
 They eyeballed a lot of ingredients in recipes and then adjusted as they went along.
 So when I make one of those recipes I tend to do it the same way.
-If I make biscuits from scratch, for instance, I pour some flour and butter and salt and milk (buttermilk if I have it) together and start kneading—then, depending on the texture I might add more flour, or more butter, or more milk and so on until it feels right (you add the baking powder last so it doesn’t start doing its think while you’re still mixing).
+If I make biscuits from scratch, for instance, I pour some flour and butter and salt and milk (buttermilk if I have it) together and start kneading—then, depending on the texture I might add more flour, or more butter, or more milk and so on until it feels right (you add the baking powder last so it doesn’t start doing its thing while you’re still mixing).

 So, I’m going to describe how I make it, taking my best guess as to the relative quantities of the ingredients.